aaronbloomfield/ccc/hws/btcparser/index.md

 sys.stdout.buffer.write(bytes(data))
 ```

 This can also be downloaded via [change_byte.py](change_byte.py.html) ([src](change_byte.py)).
 Yes, this program could be compacted more, but then it would be even more unreadable.
-This program will read in binary data from standard input, change one byte, and write the resulting data to standard output.
-It takes in two command-line parameters: the byte number to change, and the value to change it to; both are decimal numbers.
+This program will read in binary data from standard input, change the one byte specified via the command line arguments, and write the resulting data to standard output.
+It takes in two command-line parameters: the byte number to change, and the value to change it to, in that order; both are decimal numbers.
 There is no error checking in this program!
 You would use it as such:

 ```
 $ cat blk00000-f10.blk | ./change_byte.py 2 0 > test.blk